awalk5448/awalk5448/README.md

 ## Ashley Walker

 👋 Hi there!
-I'm Ashley, an aspiring data analyst with a passion for writing compelling stories.
+I'm Ashley, a creative thinker and problem-solver passionate about bringing ideas to life with code.

-🌱 I'm constantly exploring new technologies and diving deep into different aspects of programming and other fields of technology.
-My goal is to continue learning more about technology and analyzing data and eventually help others along the way.
+🌱 I'm currently diving deep into web development as a student at the **SheCodes bootcamp**.
+My goal is to build beautiful, intuitive, and accessible digital experiences.
+I love finding new ways to combine the technical challenge of coding with my passion for creative expression.

-🚀 In my free time, you can find me sketching, painting & writing.
+🚀 When I'm not coding, you can find me writing fiction and poetry on my WordPress blog (canvasofreflections.com), painting, or sketching.

 ![Profile Views](https://komarev.com/ghpvc/?username=awalk5448)